-In honour of St. Patrick’s Day, this is part one of our two-part series on Irish Newfoundlanders.
+In honour of St. Patrick’s Day, “Kissing Cousins: The Irish-Newfoundland Diaspora” is part one of our two-part series on Irish Newfoundlanders.
 Stay tuned for our next post: “experiencing Irish-Newfoundland in St. John’s”.

 The first recorded Irish presence in Newfoundland dates from 1536 when Irish fishermen arrived from cork.
 Irish emigration to Newfoundland, however, did not officially begin on any significant level until the late 17th century.